 On one of our visits we were saddened to see that the nursery children were being taught in a classroom that consisted of corrugated sheet walls and a roof made of branches.
 Fifty children were being taught in a very small space with no tables or chairs and small pieces of wood to write on.
 In 2018, we launched the ‘Buy a Brick’ campaign.
 Our aim was to raise enough money to build two new classrooms.
 Our ‘latest news’ section shows how this campaign is progressing.

 Madiana Market Gardens

 The village at Madiana is a very poor community struggling to survive.
-During our visit in 2016 the villagers explained to us how they were struggling to feed their families as they had no land to farm to grow crops.
-During the next 12 months with funding from Project Gambia 4 areas of land were fenced off.
-Three of them are now working market gardens.
+During one of our visits the villagers explained to us how they were struggling to feed their families as they had no land to farm to grow crops.
+With funding and support from Project Gambia and our Gambian partners, 3 areas of land were fenced off.
+These are now working market gardens.
 A variety of vegetables and fruit are being grown including onions, bananas, sorrel and tomatoes.
-One of these gardens is being farmed by a 78 year old woman from Mali whose husband is blind.
-One of the others is farmed by two widowers who, without the garden would not have enough food.
-The market gardens not only provide food for the local community but also provides vegetables and herbs they cans ell at the market and earn money to pay for their children to attend school.
+One of these gardens is being farmed by an 80 year old woman from Mali, whilst the other 2 are farmed by widowers who, without the garden, would not have enough food.
+The market gardens not only provide food for the local community but also provide vegetables and herbs which are sold at the market.
+The money from these cash crops is used to pay for their children to attend school.